awsdocs/aws-parallelcluster-user-guide/doc_source/iam.md

 }
 ```

-The following example sets the ParallelClusterUserPolicy, using `awsbatch` as the scheduler:
+The following example sets the `ParallelClusterUserPolicy`, using `awsbatch` as the scheduler:

 ```
 {